-TRIAS is an emerging architecture studio based in Sydney, Australia.
+TRIAS is an award-winning, emerging architecture studio based in Sydney, Australia.
 Since its establishment in 2016, TRIAS has quickly developed a reputation for thoughtful and thorough design work.

 The studio is founded on three principles: to create buildings that are solid, simple and beautiful.
 These ideals tie our work to the origins of architecture, which Vitruvius defined as firmness, commodity and delight.

-TRIAS is currently completing projects across Australia, and has received recognition in numerous local and international competitions.
+TRIAS has completed projects across Australia and the UK, and has received recognition in numerous local and international competitions and awards programs.
+Our work is widely published in Australia and overseas.